 School-based services are health-related and rehabilitative services provided to children with disabilities who receive services under the Individuals with Disabilities Education Act (IDEA).
 These services are provided by school districts, and charter schools and are considered medically necessary for children to participate in their educational program.

 School districts and charter schools that enroll as Medicaid providers can receive reimbursement for school-based services provided that:

 - Each service is specifically identified on an Individualized Education Program (IEP)

 - Services are medically necessary for a child to benefit from their educational program

-Parents/guardians are notified that the school district, charter school, or infant toddler program intends to bill Medicaid for the child’s services, and parents have the opportunity to sign a release form to have the school bill Medicaid directly for services rendered.
+Parents/guardians are notified that the school district or charter school intends to bill Medicaid for the child’s services, and parents have the opportunity to sign a release form to have the school bill Medicaid directly for services rendered.

 Contact School-Based Medicaid staff by email